Skip to main content

 What This Method Does

 AI audit and logging systems provide the infrastructure for recording what AI systems do — every input they receive, every output they produce, every decision they make, and every action they take.
-This record-keeping serves multiple purposes: enabling accountability when AI decisions are questioned, supporting compliance with regulatory requirements, providing forensic evidence when incidents occur, and generating the data needed for continuous monitoring and improvement.
+This serves multiple purposes: accountability when AI decisions are questioned, compliance with regulatory requirements, forensic evidence when incidents occur, and data for continuous monitoring and improvement.

-The need for AI-specific audit infrastructure arises because traditional application logging is insufficient for AI systems.
+The need for AI-specific audit infrastructure arises because traditional application logging is insufficient.
 A conventional application log records API calls, errors, and system events.
-An AI audit log must additionally capture: the model version and configuration used, the input data and any preprocessing applied, the model’s output and confidence scores, any human review or override that occurred, and — for agentic systems — the full chain of tool calls, reasoning steps, and environmental interactions that led to the final action.
+An AI audit log must additionally capture: the model version and configuration, input data and preprocessing, output and confidence scores, any human review or override, and — for agentic systems — the full chain of tool calls, reasoning steps, and environmental interactions.

 Without adequate logging, organizations cannot answer basic questions after an incident: What data did the model see?
 What did it predict?
-Did a human review the output?
+Did a human review it?
 Why did the agent take that action?
-These questions are not hypothetical — they arise in every documented AI incident, from wrongful arrests based on facial recognition to AI chatbots providing illegal advice.
+These questions arise in every documented AI incident, from wrongful arrests based on facial recognition to AI chatbots providing illegal advice.

 Which Threat Patterns It Addresses